redpanda-data/connect/website/docs/components/logger/about.md

 ### `message_name`

-The name of the message field added to logs when the the `format` is `json`.
+The name of the message field added to logs when the `format` is `json`.

 Type: `string`